Head of people-smuggling ring who fled UK to avoid prison is arrested

 Four others who assisted Namik were previously jailed in December having pled guilty to conspiracy to help asylum seekers enter the country.

-Namik’s operation involved smuggling people into France or Germany from the Balkans, before then smuggling into the UK in lorries.
+Namik’s operation involved smuggling people into France or Germany from the Balkans, before then smuggling them into the UK in lorries.

 One incident led by the group in September 2017 led to nine migrants fleeing from a Polish-registered lorry in a layby in Skelmersdale, Lancashire.
 Their escape had been witnessed by another driver.